BIH-MI/herald-demo/README.md

 ## About HERALD

 HERALD stands for Human-centric Extraction for Research and Analysis of Longitudinal Data.
 It is a specialized query language designed to facilitate the extraction and aggregation of longitudinal data into cross-sectional tables for statistical analysis and machine learning.
 The design of HERALD's syntax is intuitive, closely mirroring natural language.
-The prototype implementation consists of a query excecution engine, combined with a graphical query editor, and a web demo with analytics functionalities.
+The implementation consists of a query excecution engine, combined with a graphical query editor, and a web demo with analytics functionalities.

 This repository contains the code of the demo accessible at [herald-lang.org](http://herald-lang.org).
 It uses bundled versions of the basic modules of HERALD hosted at [herald-lang](https://github.com/BIH-MI/herald-lang), together with the implementation of the demo.